mars-platform-team/interview/questions/07_dockerfile_improvement.md

-# Dockerfile Improvement Question
+# 08. Dockerfile Improvement

-Below is a Dockerfile written in a not recommended way.
+**Question:** Below is a Dockerfile written in a not recommended way.
 Review it and list all the issues you find.
 Suggest improvements for production use.

 ```Dockerfile
 FROM python:3.9